|

 Driving rules differ between countries and can even differ between States (or Provinces).

 Take Montreal for example, did you know that on the Island there’s no right on red!?
-It’s the same for driving in New York City.
+This is the same rule for driving in New York City.
+So you should do a bit of research beforehand to know what the driving will be like along your route.

 Above All – Remember To HAVE FUN!

 Travel is always stressful and adding in driving to the mix is no exception.
 But it’s important to remember to have fun nonetheless!
 Don’t let the stress get to you too much!
 You’re on a road trip after all!
-Have fun!

 If you see something cool that was unplanned, stop and see what it’s about.
 It’s all about seeing discovering new places and having the time of your life.
 If you think about it just as a boring drive, well it’s going to be a very very long drive.

 driving-on-a-one-way-road